LogtalkDotOrg/logtalk3/tools/help/NOTES.md

 -----------

-On macOS, the `open` command used to open documentation URLs drops the anchors, thus preventing navigating to the specified postion on the documentation page.
+On macOS, the `open` command used to open documentation URLs drops the anchors, thus preventing navigating to the specified position on the documentation page.

 Other notes